fahmydiab/todo-angular-spring/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.

+## Spring boot server

+import it in your IDE as maven project, and then run as java project. or you can run it by command line : using ./mvnw in the folder of spring boot then cd target then java -jar "the jar file generated --snapshot.01." or something like that

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.